amarillion/helixgraph/docs/pathfinding.md

 ''Breadth first search'' is a simple but effective algorithm.
 Use it if all nodes are equal (i.e. your graph is unweighted) and it's not possible to come up with a decent heuristic (see below for explanation).
 For example, BFS applies for arbitrary graphs that are not based on a regular grid, or for mazes (where most A* heuristics are practically useless)

-Assuming you start from node `src`, want to find a path to node `dest`, and you have a suitable `getNeighbor` function as explained in the chapter on [representing graphs](./graphs.md), then you can do:
+Assuming you start from node `src`, want to find a path to node `dest`, and you have a suitable `getAdjacent` function as explained in the chapter on [representing graphs](./graphs.md), then you can do:

 ```js
 import {